-Adhesion-dependent signal transduction, mechanotransduction, mechanochemical signaling, microenvironment, ECM, integrin, cadherin, actin, cytoskeleton, focal adhesions, matrix remodeling, cell cycle, proliferation, cyclin-dependent kinases, mouse modeling, cardiovascular biology.
+Extracellular matrix, microenvironment, adhesion receptor signaling, mechanotransduction, integrins, cadherins, actin, cytoskeleton, focal adhesions, matrix remodeling, deformable substrata, micropatterning, cell cycle, proliferation, cyclin-dependent kinases, mouse modeling, cardiovascular biology.

-We are currently working in the following general areas.
+We are currently working in the following areas.

 ii) In vivo mechanobiology.

-Ultimately, the importance of biomechanics to cellular function must be documented in vivo.
-We are approaching this issue by examining adhesion receptors and signaling pathways that regulate matrix remodeling, tissue stiffness, and vascular smooth muscle cell (VSMC) proliferation during the response to injury.
-We invoke the injury response by gently denuding the endothelium in the femoral artery of mice.
-By comparing the degree of VSMC proliferation in wild-type mice and mice with knock-outs/knock-ins of integrin regulated signaling and cell cycle genes, we can test, in vivo, the importance of the integrin- and stiffness-regulated signaling events we detect in primary VSMCs cultured on hydrogels.
+We place significant effort on mouse models to document the relevance of adhesion receptor signaling and stiffness-sensing to mammalian biology.
+For example, we use a mouse model to study how increased arterial stiffness affects adhesion receptor signaling and vascular smooth muscle cell (VSMC) proliferation during the response to vascular injury.
+By comparing the degree of VSMC proliferation in wild-type mice and mice with knock-outs/knock-ins of integrin-regulated, mechanosensing, and cell cycle genes, we can test the importance of the adhesion- and stiffness-regulated events we detect in primary VSMCs cultured on hydrogels as described above.
 Similar studies are exploring the proliferative effects of N-cadherin and its potential interactions with integrins.
-This work has strong biomedical relevance since damage to the endothelial lining of blood vessels and smooth muscle cell proliferation play critical roles in cardiovascular disease.

 iii) Cardiovascular protection through regulation of arterial stiffness

-We are identifying novel regulators of ECM remodeling and arterial stiffness.
-One set of studies has focused on apolipoprotein E (apoE) and apoE-containing HDL.
-Although best known for their role in reverse cholesterol transport, we find that apoE and apoE-HDL suppress the expression of several ECM genes including those for collagen-I, collagen-VIII, fibronectin and lysyl oxidase.
+We are identifying novel regulators of ECM remodeling and arterial stiffness in atherosclerosis.
+One set of studies has focused on apolipoprotein E (apoE).
+Although best known for its role in reverse cholesterol transport, we find that apoE suppresses the expression of several ECM genes including those for collagen-I, collagen-VIII, fibronectin and lysyl oxidase.
 These effects protect against arterial stiffening, reduce monocyte adhesion to subendothelial ECM, and provide cholesterol-independent protection against atherosclerosis in mice.
 Our newest work has identified a global inducer of arterial stiffening with age, vascular injury and atherosclerosis.
-Overall, our work in this area is identifying new, biomechanically-inspired ways to protect against cardiovascular disease.
+Overall, our work in this area is identifying new ways to protect against cardiovascular disease.

 Current lab members: